 Drinking kava at a Nakamal is common for many people in Vanuatu.
-It is more common in the rural areas, where it is used as a way to relax after a day of work.
+It is more common in rural areas, where it is used as a way to relax after a day of work.

-Beer is consumed and available at many places.
+Beer is consumed and available in many places.
 In rural areas is it common to find that all shops are completely sold out of Tusker over the weekend, with only wine available.
 Beer is generally warm, not cold, as most people do not have their own refrigerators and rely on a communal one.